jonkalev/oldblog/_posts/2020-01-12-Afterthestorm.md

 That could also well be wishful thoughts that never come true.
 That doesn't change the fact that there are only a finite number of moments life.
-You cannot regain those which are purposely filled with horrific memories one would do anything to forget.
+You cannot regain those which are purposely filled with memories by others you would like to forget.
 <figure>
 <img src="https://jonkalev.s3-us-west-2.amazonaws.com/20200112_Bearcage.jpg">
 <figcaption>No one can explain to me why we have a bear cage on our place or how it got here</figcaption>